Gingerbread Man Activities

 Gingerbread House

-This letter is sent home to parents for assistance in making our houses at school.
+A supply letter is sent home to parents for assistance in making our houses at school.
 We have about five adults on the day that we make the houses.
 We make our houses using graham crackers on a small milk carton frame.
 The graham crackers are attached with hot glue to make them secure!
 We do this part ahead of time.
 We use the very thick, frosting that is made by a parent.
 We set up a table with all of the "goodies" and give each child a small paper plate to choose what they would like to use in making their house.
-Each table has a bowl of frosting aand each child is given a craft stick to apply the frosting.
+Each table has a bowl of frosting and each child is given a craft stick to apply the frosting.
 They have such fun making these wonderful creations!
 Click on the photo to see a sample.

 Candy Decorations